portalbay/py-speed-test-report/README.md

 # py-speed-test-report
-A short python script to check internet speeds, runs from cronjob on linux.
+A short python script to check internet speed, runs from cronjob on linux.

 ### Cronjob